MathSquared/how-to-testify/guide.md

 Consideration of each bill proceeds as follows:

 1. **Opening statements**, at least one by the bill's author or sponsor, and possibly others.
 Any legislator present may question speakers during these statements.
 The author may also discuss a **committee substitute**, which is a modified version of the bill that the committee creates.
-This usually isn't posted on TLO, so listen closely to this.
+The committee substitute usually isn't posted on TLO until after the hearing, so listen closely to this part of the opening statement.
 2. **Invited testimony** by witnesses hand-picked by the committee.
 3. **Public testimony**, which is when you'll be called.
 4. Possibly a **vote** on the bill (or the committee may leave the bill pending and vote at a later hearing).